openapi-ts/openapi-typescript/docs/examples.md

 ## Express with [`openapi-ts-router`](https://github.com/builder-group/community/tree/develop/packages/openapi-ts-router)

-[`openapi-ts-router`](https://github.com/builder-group/community/tree/develop/packages/openapi-ts-router) fits when the OpenAPI document should constrain an existing Express API implementation.
-It wraps an [Express router](https://expressjs.com/en/5x/api.html#router), keeps OpenAPI path strings such as `/pet/{petId}` in route registration, and TypeScript rejects unknown paths, wrong methods, missing required schemas, and JSON success responses that do not match the schema.
+[`openapi-ts-router`](https://github.com/builder-group/community/tree/develop/packages/openapi-ts-router) fits when an existing Express API should stay aligned with the OpenAPI document.
+It wraps an [Express router](https://expressjs.com/en/5x/api.html#router) and lets route registration use OpenAPI path strings such as `/pet/{petId}`.
+TypeScript rejects unknown paths, wrong methods, missing required schemas, and JSON success responses that do not match the schema.
 Validate request parts with any [Standard Schema](https://standardschema.dev/) library, then read parsed values from `req.valid`.
 Mount `express.json()` before this router when validating JSON bodies.

 ::: code-group